European bank shares fall as crisis leaves mark

-March 22 (Reuters) - Banking shares slipped in Europe on Thursday as the instability that surged through the global banking system this month is prompting investors to adjust to more challenging economic and lending conditions ahead.
+March 23 (Reuters) - Banking shares dropped in Europe on Thursday as the instability that rippled through the global banking system this month is prompting investors to adjust to more challenging economic and lending conditions ahead.

 The Federal Reserve on Wednesday indicated it was on the verge of pausing further increases in borrowing costs after the collapse of two U.S. lenders earlier this month triggered worries of contagion throughout the banking system.